XYIheng/kea_doc/docs/source/tutorial.rst

 That's it!
 You have learned how to write a property and test it with Kea.

-When we test this property, we quickly find two new bugs that violates this property.
+When you try to test this property, you may quickly find two new bugs that violates this property.
-Then, we write the corresponding bug reports and submit them to the app's developers.
+Then, you can write the corresponding bug reports and submit them to the app's developers.
 Both of them are fixed by app developers.

 You can see the bug reports: